Going into 2020, Facebook is still one of the most popular and practical digital marketing tools that you can use to promote your business online.

 Facebook jail is when Facebook punishes an account (both personal profiles and business pages).
 The punishment varies according to what “law” Facebook views you as breaking.

-The penalties range from the impossibility of publishing for a few hours, 3 days, 6 days, a week or, in extreme cases, the removal of the profile or page.
+The penalties range from being blocked from publishing for a few hours, a week, 21 days, 30 days, or, in extreme cases, the removal of your account profile or business page.

 How to Avoid Facebook Jail

 As you can guess from what we said before, the best way to avoid Facebook jail is to adhere to their terms of service.
 But, who really reads those things?
-Fortunately for you and your business, we read them (we’re nerds like that) and will serve as your Facebook lawyer, helping you stay out (and get out if necessary) of Facebook Jail.
+Fortunately for you and your business, we read them (we’re nerds like that) and will serve as your Facebook lawyer, helping you stay out (and get out if necessary) of FB jail.

 Read and understand the terms of service